xyproto/zsnes/README.md

 <img align="right" width="128" height="128" alt="logo" src="icons/128x128x32.png">

 The last release of [ZSNES 1](http://zsnes.sourceforge.net/) was over 18 years ago (2007-10-31).
 It required heavy patching and tweaking of compilation flags to build and run on a modern Linux distro.
-Large parts of ZSNES 1 was written in 32-bit x86 Assembly and used MMX instructions.
+Most of it was written in 32-bit x86 Assembly and used MMX instructions.

 This is a fork that aims to solve this.

-All of the old Assembly code has been ported to C11.

 Goals and non-goals: